 That said, growing cuttings is not necessarily easier.
 Cuttings are notorious for falling victim to diseases and fungus.
 Some of them refuse to take root.

 The best way to get a cutting to grow successfully is to put it into a moistened container that you’ve filled with your growing medium.
 Then, seal the container with a plastic bag to trap humidity.

-Keep it away from direct sunlight until the roots begin to form, occasionally opening the bag so that the plant can gradually adjust to a lower humidity level.
+Keep it away from direct sunlight until the roots begin forming, occasionally opening the bag so the plant can gradually adjust to a lower humidity level.
 Once it’s begun to form roots, you can take the bag off and show it some real sunlight.

 How Long Does It Take to Grow Kratom?

 Whether you’re planting kratom from seed or purchasing cuttings, chances are you’re going to have to wait quite a while before you’re able to harvest.

 In order to start pulling leaves off the tree without causing harm, it needs to be relatively large.
 It can take about 3 or 4 years before the tree gets to a size that’s suitable for harvesting.
 You’ll need to be patient.

 Plants can grow up to 20 feet in the first four years.
 You can trim your plant if it’s getting too large, and of course, you can use the leaves you trim in the process.